c-rizz/lr_gym/README.md

 You can specify the number of timesteps to train for with the --iterations option.

-You can also run the hopper environment directlyin pybullet specifynig the --pybullet option, in this mode you can also use an mjcf model (adapted from the OpenAI gym one) instead of the urdf one, using the --mjcf option.
+You can also run the hopper environment directly in pybullet specifynig the --pybullet option, in this mode you can also use an mjcf model (adapted from the OpenAI gym one) instead of the urdf one, using the --mjcf option.
 Trained models are also provided for these two modes.

 ## Moveit Panda Reaching Environment